JETSTAR JAPAN Co., Ltd.

 (a) We may refuse to carry you if we, acting reasonably, are not completely satisfied that it is safe for you to fly.
 Before you make a Booking you should tell us if you suffer from any illness, disease or other condition which may make it unsafe for you or other Passengers if you fly.

 Some studies have concluded that prolonged immobility may be a risk factor in the formation of blood clots in the legs (DVT - Deep Vein Thrombosis).
 If you feel you may be at risk from DVT or other health problems Jetstar Japan recommends you consult with your doctor before travel.

 Information on health issues can be found on our website at jetstar.com or in our inflight magazine.

 If you are pregnant, the following precautions must be observed.

-For travel after the first 28 weeks of your pregnancy: you need to carry a certificate or letter from a registered medical practitioner or registered midwife confirming:
+For travel on international flights after the first 28 weeks of your pregnancy: you need to carry a certificate or letter from a registered medical practitioner or registered midwife confirming: